Malaysian Airlines 370 solved

 Fox News’ Catherine Herridge, Justin Fishel and The Associated Press contributed to this report.

-In the 1940s, during the Second World War, Americans worked on a project called Operation Aphrodite.
-In this project, planes that were flown by remote control and were laden with bombs were flown into targets.
-Pilots would initially man the pilots for the take-off stage and would stay in the planes for a while.
-When it was time for them to disembark, which was done by parachute, the pilots would switch the planes over to radio-controlled flight, arm the bombs, and then leave the planes.
+During the Second World War, Americans worked on a project called Operation Aphrodite.
+Planes that were laden with bombs were flown by remote control into enemy targets.
+Pilots manned the planes in the take-off stage and stayed until the plane got near the targets.
+When it was time for them to leave the plane by parachute, the pilots switched the planes over to radio-control flight, armed the bombs, and then jumped out with a parachute strapped on their backs.

-The use of these agents required the hijackers to have inside help at the airport from where the plane departed, and when the Kuala Lumpur International Airport is examined, it emerges that Mossad companies were in control of many of the operations of the Malaysian airline as well as the general operations of the airport, especially the security, including the operation of CCTV cameras, baggage handling, IT-related operations, including boarding, booking and checking in.
+This method required the hijackers to have inside help at the airport.
+When Kuala Lumpur International Airport is examined, it is revealed that Mossad companies were in control of the airport, especially the security.
+They controlled the operation of CCTV cameras, baggage handling, and all IT-related operations.
+They were also involved in the operations of the plane company.
+Boarding, booking and checking-in were handled by them.

-With Mossad’s well-known operations of stealing passports, forging passports and trading in passports, as well as their cooperation with the BND, which gave them German citizens’ passports freely, and Israel’s history of enmity with Iran, it can be assumed that Israel was behind the hijacking of MH370.
+With Mossad’s well-known history of stealing and forging passports as well as their cooperation with the BND (Germany’s secret service agency) – BND give German citizens’ passports to Mossad, it has been revealed to the public – and Israel’s history of accusing Iran, and with the weight of the evidence showing that the plane was flown for six hours after communications was cut off, it can safely be surmised that Israel was behind the hijacking of Malaysian Airlines Flight 370.